01 · Executive Signals · Intelligence Pillar

 The Annual Profit Contract Every CFO Should Write

 The budget is the most widely misunderstood document in corporate finance.
 It plans costs.
 It forecasts revenues.
-It does not — in the conventional form — govern the gap between actual cost and ideal cost: the CLW that represents the single largest lever of operating margin improvement available to any manufacturing organisation.
-KAIZENshiro changes this.
+It does not — in the conventional form — govern the gap between actual cost and ideal cost: the CLW that represents 30–38% of total manufacturing cost and the single largest lever of operating margin improvement available without capital investment.

-KAIZENshiro converts the CLW potential into an annual profit contract — a structured, financially governed commitment to eliminate specific categories of losses and waste at a defined financial value, within a defined execution rhythm.
-It is not an aspiration.
-It is a budget line with a financial consequence that feeds directly into the master budget and cash flow.
+KAIZENshiro converts the CLW potential into an annual profit contract — a structured, financially governed commitment to eliminate specific categories of losses and waste at a defined financial value.
+Validated range: $1.5M–$7.5M per facility per annual cycle.
+Not an aspiration.
+A budget line with a calculated financial consequence that feeds directly into the master budget and cash flow.
+The AS-Company case (Food & Beverage) documents $5.15M recovered in Year 1.
+The AA-Plant case (Heavy Manufacturing) documents $7.5M across three consecutive cycles.

-Sources: Dr. Alin Posteucă, MCPD: Profitability Scenarios, Routledge 2019 · Bloomberg Businessweek "The New CFO Mandate" 2025 · Wall Street Journal "Manufacturing Finance Innovation"
+Sources: Dr. Alin Posteucă, MCPD: Profitability Scenarios, Routledge 2019 · MCPD and MDC, Routledge 2017

 Intelligence Architecture